 Relying on short-term programme funding to fulfil their APP reporting requirements would pose significant risks to APP evaluation.
 If Uni Connect funding ends, non-HEAT member HEPs will lose access to crucial data – putting APP evaluation at risk.
 By retaining independence in their use of HEAT, and the data being recorded for their APP, they can ensure long-term access to the data for their own APP evaluation commitments, ensuring regulatory compliance.

-HEAT is a highly successful shared service that enables you to meet your regulatory requirements to evaluate, without duplicating effort, recruiting additional staff, or building costly bespoke systems.
-Our recent Value for Money report (members only) quantifies these cost-savings:
+In a financially constrained sector, subscriptions and services are increasingly scrutinised, even where they deliver long-term operational and strategic value.
+It is important to remember the value of HEAT – a shared service that enables you to meet your regulatory requirements to evaluate, without duplicating effort, recruiting additional staff, or building costly bespoke systems.

 As well as supporting collaboration practically, we also support it at a policy-level.
 We have championed the value of collaboration in outreach delivery through blog posts and research reports, and worked with the Office for Students (OfS) to provide robust evidence using member data showing the economic value of collaboration through Uni Connect.
 This is work that John Blake described as fundamental to his discussion with the Department for Education about future funding for a collaborative programme.